 Some other tips…

-- Monthly Notebook – We recommend you use a notebook for each month, to keep track of patients.
+- Monthly Notebook – It’s a great idea to use a notebook for each month, to keep track of patients.
 You could paste in your operating list, and a copy of each patient sticker.
 This way, you can mark them off when they’ve been sent to your billing service.
 And you can cross them off when they’ve paid.

 - Email Reminder App – You could install an email reminder add-on to your web browser.
 These add-ons, such as the Boomerang app for Gmail , can archive an email for you, but move it back into your inbox on a set day.
 This could be set to 1 week before the patient’s operation, for example.
 The app can also present any pre-written notes for you to read.